ucdavisdatalab/workshop_python_basics/chapters/01_python-basics.md

 [SciPy]: https://scipy.org/

 The main way you'll interact with Python is by writing Python code or **expressions**.
-Most people use "Python" as a blanket term to refer to both the Python language and the Python software (which runs code written in the language).
+The name "Python" refers to both the Python language (the code) and the Python software (which runs the code).
 Usually, the distinction doesn't matter, but it will be pointed out if it does.

+:::{admonition} Why should you use a programming language?
+:class: note
 Code you write is **reproducible**: you can share it with someone else, and if they run it with the same inputs, they'll get the same results.
 By writing code, you create an unambiguous record of every step taken in your analysis.
-This is one of the major advantages of Python and other programming languages over point-and-click software like *Tableau* or *Microsoft Excel*.
+This is one of the major advantages of programming languages over point-and-click software like *Tableau* or *Microsoft Excel*.

 Another advantage of writing code is that it's often **reusable**.
 This means you can: